SpaceXpanse/rod-core-wallet/doc/xaya/mining.md

 1. Their hash according to the selected algorithm (Neoscrypt) satisfies the difficulty target.
-2. Bytes 37 to 68, where the Merkle root hash would be in a Bitcoin block header, contain exactly the hash of the Xaya block header.
+2. Bytes 37 to 68, where the Merkle root hash would be in a Bitcoin block header, contain exactly the hash of the SpaceXpanse block header.

 Apart from the block hash being in the specified position, there are no other requirements for these bytes.
 They can set other fields similar to how